laro/Cilia/README.md

             - `ContactInfo[0]+ contactInfoUniqueArrayPtr = makeUnique<ContactInfo[10]>()`
               not ~~`ContactInfo+ contactInfoUniqueArrayPtr = makeUnique<ContactInfo[10]>()`~~ (there is no array-to-single-element-pointer decay possible with `UniquePtr`, as that is a necessary distinction in its type).
     - **`Type^ pointer`**
+        - a "shared pointer",
+        - a pointer with shared ownership: the object will be deleted when all "its" pointers are deleted (e.g. go out of scope).
         - `T^` is short for **`SharedPtr<T>`**
         - Inspired by C++/CLI (so its a proven possiblilty), _but_
            - Sean Baxter is also using `T^` for Rust-style references in Circle (so there may be a conflict in the future).